-- Requires the JFS Director to collect a technology and customer service fee of no more than 0.15% of wages paid per covered employee from each contributory employer at the same time and in the same manner as the Director collects employer contributions under continuing law. - Requires the JFS Director to collect a technology and customer service fee of no more than \$13.50 whenever a nonprofit organization, or group of such organizations, that is a reimbursing employer files or renews a surety bond required under continuing law. - Requires technology and customer service fees to be deposited into the Unemployment Compensation Special Administrative Fund.
+- Requires the JFS Director, from December 31, 2025, to December 31, 2027, to collect a technology and customer service fee of no more than 0.15% of wages paid per covered employee from each contributory employer at the same time and in the same manner as the Director collects employer contributions under continuing law. - Requires the JFS Director, from December 31, 2025, to December 31, 2027, to collect a technology and customer service fee of no more than \$13.50 whenever a nonprofit organization, or group of such organizations, that is a reimbursing employer files or renews a surety bond required under continuing law. - Requires technology and customer service fees to be deposited into the Unemployment Compensation Special Administrative Fund.